 Team Runners – your captain can log in and make changes to the team members registered and add new team members.
 Each team member must have the following details for the captain to enter onto the system: Full Name, Gender, Date of birth, Email, Club, Emergency contact name and number, Tshirt Size.
 (If you wish you can use this copy of a google form to collect the info from your team members which you will then need to enter onto the online entry system form: Copy of Google form.)

 Solo Runners and team Captains – please email [email protected] regarding transfer of entry.
+Transfer fees may apply.

 Can I cancel my entry?